nickjoseph210/Movie_Comedy_Projection_Project/README.md

 # Movie_Comedy_Projection_Project

-This is a personal web-scrape project with the end-goal of determining the most profitable 'formula' for Hollywood comedies.
+This is a personal web-scrape side project with the end-goal of determining the most profitable 'formula' for Hollywood comedies.

 As a comedy writer with several scripts under his belt, only one has seen production, and that was on a local stage in a city 1,000 miles away from me.
 Not only that, but it was a comedy about single African-American women struggling to meet good, quality men online.
 While I am not black woman, I was hired by one to write the project based on her outline.
 She loved it and put it on stage, and - to her credit - she and the cast received several accolades for their work.